RFID vs QR as a Data Transmission Method

 RFID: Large-scale infrastructure for full automatization

 Granted, RFID does come with the benefit of being able to scan products at a greater distance, and you don’t need to manually scan each of them like with QR codes.
 It’s also possible to read multiple RFIDs at the same time.
 Certainly makes things easy after the infrastructure is complete, but then again, one of the gates is bound to cost thousands of dollars as well.
+Without automation, finding a specific item in a system amongst hundreds of packages might be more of a challenge, even if you held that item physically in your hands.

 That being said, QR provides equal accuracy to RFID methods, and it can provide even greater benefits.
 This includes a greater memory capacity which can provide superior data logging capabilities, and the transmission speed for both is very similar.